Click the scales for TimsLaw.com homeTimsLaw.com

 Why employment law consults are often complex:

-• If you’ve been unfairly fired, and have a typically muddy case where there are lots of facts both for you and against you, it takes a lot of time to carefully analyze the circumstances and help you decide what to do, after I learn enough about your case.
+- If you’ve been unfairly fired, and have a typically muddy case where there are lots of facts both for you and against you, it takes a lot of time to carefully analyze the circumstances and help you decide what to do.
 Many people do not end up suing, though, because on balance their cases are not strong enough, and so they can’t get favorable-enough terms from any of the employment lawyers in town.
 It just doesn’t make much sense for me to give away a lot of time just to help you decide not to hire me.

-• Some people come to me with loads of documents they’ve accumulated, such as during a Federal EEO or Merit System investigation or a lawsuit they filed by themselves.
+- Some people come to me with loads of documents they’ve accumulated, such as during a Federal EEO or Merit System investigation or a lawsuit they filed by themselves.
 It takes a lot of time to review the material and talk about what you should do.
-So it’s possible for consultations to last a long time, and we will talk about that at the time of your call, as to whether I expect a very long session with you.
+So it’s possible for consultations to last a long time.

 It’s often unclear initially whether you have a worthwhile employment case.